BlaqueDevs/se-assignment-day-4-software-project-management-Joy-kitet/README.md

 3. Continuous Integration: Regularly integrating code changes into a shared repository and running automated tests helps catch issues early in the development process.
 4. Test-Driven Development (TDD): Writing tests before the actual code helps ensure that the code meets the desired requirements and functionality from the outset.

+       Importance of Maintaining High Standards
+1. Customer Satisfaction:High-quality software meets user expectations, leading to increased satisfaction and loyalty.
+2. Reduced Costs:Identifying and fixing defects early in the development process is generally less expensive than addressing issues after deployment.
+3. Increased Reliability: Maintaining quality ensures that the software performs consistently and reliably, reducing the risk of crashes and failures in critical applications.
+4. Better Security: High standards in quality assurance help identify and mitigate security vulnerabilities, protecting user data and maintaining trust.

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?